IgnitionAI/mcp/azure-storage-mcp/README.md

 ### 3. Start Using with Claude

-The server will automatically discover your tables and provide 13 powerful tools:
+The server will automatically discover your tables, containers, and queues, providing 28 powerful tools:

 ## Available Tools